naoshibaikyu/superbuddn/test.md

 Hunter: Okay, then.
 Be careful.

-*Shinobu and Falling star leave the computer room*
+%Shinobu and Falling star leave the computer room

 Shinobu: Well, I'm sure we already know where Stardust and Naoshi are.
 Now which of is is going to watch --

-Falling star: NOT IT! *runs*
+Falling star: NOT IT! *[runs]*

 Shinobu: ...

 (In the hallway, a struggle of epic proportions is taking place...)

-Naoshi: *stares at cards in his hand* Hm...
+Naoshi: *[stares at cards in his hand]* Hm...
 Red ace on black queen, then I tap out and cast Fireball.
 Your move.

 Stardust: Ohh, you're good... but do you have any fives?